 Your book’s cover provides a reader with a first impression of your work, and despite all advice to the contrary, people will judge your book by its cover.
-Our testing has shown that a cover alone can account for a 30% difference in clicks on a BookBub listing, and other sources have reported similar results.
+Reedsy found that professionally designed covers increased display ad clicks between 12.5% to 53%, and early BookBub testing found that a good cover can account for 30% more clicks on a Featured Deal.

-Since your cover design is such a huge factor in a book’s success, it’s worth the cost to hire a seasoned professional to create or redesign the cover.
-While you might have an ambitious do-it-yourself or in-house approach, a polished cover from a professional designer can make a book much more appealing to readers scrolling through retailer sites or BookBub’s daily deals email.
+Since your cover design is a huge factor in a book’s success, it’s worth the cost to hire a seasoned professional book cover designer to create or redesign the cover.
+While you might have an ambitious do-it-yourself or in-house approach, a polished cover from a professional designer can make a book much more appealing to readers scrolling through retailer sites or a BookBub email.

 1. What covers have you designed in my genre?

 It’s important to get a sense of the designer’s track record in your specific sub-genre.
 Once you’ve identified a target market for your book, you may want to hire a cover designer who has experience with that genre.
 This way, they’ll know what styles are trending and perform well, what tone readers expect, and what images and fonts resonate best with your audience.

 If they don’t have experience in your sub-genre, they should be willing to do research and become familiar with trending tropes in your genre so they know how to convey your book’s premise and make your book stand out.
 So make sure they have a thorough process for researching and brainstorming concept art before getting too far into the design work.